-Meets Standard Does Not Meet Standard The school is not delinquent or in default on any outstanding loans.
-The school is delinquent and/or in default on any outstanding loans.
+Meets Standard Does Not Meet Standard

+The school is not delinquent or in default on any outstanding The school is delinquent and/or in default on any outstanding

+loans. loans.

-In the case of SASB, neither its auditors nor its creditors provided any indication that the school had defaulted on its debt obligations.
-Based on the summary of these sub-indicator ratings, SASB receives a rating of Meets Standard according to their Accountability Plan Performance Rubric.
+In the case of TLJA, neither its auditors nor its creditors provided any indication that the school had defaulted on its debt obligations.
+Based on the summary of these sub-indicator ratings, TLJA receives a rating of Meets Standard according to their Accountability Plan Performance Rubric.

-Debt to Asset Ratio: The school Meets Standard for the debt to asset ratio sub-indicator, due to the aforementioned written statement of assurance, indicating the school's debt to asset ratio would be less than 0.90.
+Debt to Asset Ratio: Education One monitors the school's debt to asset ratio on a quarterly basis, reporting out at the school's regularly scheduled board meetings.
+This ratio indicates the percentage of assets that are being financed with debt.
+The school Meets Standard for the debt to asset ratio sub-indicator, with a ratio of 0.14.
 The rubric for Debt to Asset Ratio is as follows: